tamikamqhum/Sanrio_Ranking/README.md

 **Hypotheses:**
 * Hello Kitty remains the most popular character overall but may flactuate in ranking
-* Media Exposure (e.g. anime, merchandise and collaboration) influences ranking positions
+* Media Exposure like anime, merchandise and collaboration influences ranking positions
 * New characters introduced in recent years see a temporary spike in popularity but struggle to maintain top positions

 **Validation:**